hanspeide/polar-integration-docs/README.md

 ![Example Polar embedded poll](http://assets-polarb-com.a.ssl.fastly.net/assets/phablet-embedded-2388c897bfdb5bc6b96133eac1f1353f.png)

-Polar polls can be embedded on any website or native app (e.g. iOS/Android).
+[Polar polls](http://polarb.com/polls) can be embedded on any website or native app (e.g. iOS/Android).
 They look great on both due to [responsive design](http://polarb.com/publishers/poll_sets/926/preview).

 The technology behind Polar Embeddded Polls is a light-weight (~ 30kb), self-rendering javascript component wrapped in an iFrame based on industry standard third-party JS best practices.

 ### Embedding Polls

-Polls can be embedded in serveral ways:
+Polls can be embedded into websites or native apps.

 **Into websites**

+There are two options for inserting into websites:

 * As a `<script>` tag within your web page.
 This is the preferred approach for websites, as it allows Polar Embedded Polls to most flexibly respond to your layout.
 For example: